Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 How do I decide what to put in my advance directives?

 - Make informed decisions: Make sure you fully understand treatments or care you may receive.
 Think about the benefits and problems your decisions could cause for you or your family.
-Talk to caregivers if you have concerns or questions before you write down your wishes.
+Talk to healthcare providers if you have concerns or questions before you write down your wishes.
 You may also want to talk with your religious or spiritual advisor, or a social worker.
 Check your state laws to make sure that what you put in your advance directive is legal.

 - Sign all forms: Sign and date your advance directive when you have finished.
 You may also need 2 witnesses to sign the forms.
 Witnesses cannot be your doctor or his staff, your spouse, heirs or beneficiaries, people you owe money to, or your chosen proxy.
-Talk to your family, proxy, and caregivers about your advance directive.
+Talk to your family, proxy, and healthcare providers about your advance directive.
 Give each person a copy, and keep one for yourself in a place you can get to easily.
 Do not keep it hidden or locked away.

 - Review and revise your plans: You can revise your advance directive at any time, as long as you are able to make decisions.
 Review your plan every year, and when there are changes in your life, or your health.
-When you make changes, let your family, proxy, and caregivers know.
+When you make changes, let your family, proxy, and healthcare providers know.
 Give each a new copy.

 Where can I find more information?